christafaa/rails-concert-management/README.md

 2. Click an attendee who does not have a Solicitor
 3. Click Edit Attendee
 4. Select your username under the User dropdown
-5. Click update Attendee.
+5. Click update Attendee<br />
 When you visit your profile page, all of your prospects will be listed and you can click their names to see when they are attending upcoming concerts.

 Find the best prospects:
 1. When viewing a list of attendees, click the sort dropdown
-2. Select Best Wealth Rating and click Sort.
+2. Select Best Wealth Rating and click Sort<br />
-In this example, an attendee with a wealth rating of 1 has extraordinary giving capacity.
+In this example, an attendee with a wealth rating of 1 has extraordinary giving capacity.<br />
-Great prospects can also be found by measuring interest in the organization.
+Great prospects can also be found by measuring interest in the organization.<br />
-Sort by interest:
+Sort by interest:<br />
 1. When you are viewing a list of attendees, click the sort dropdown
 2. Select Most Season Tickets and click Sort